Improved way of loading parent styles in child themes

 In the perfect world the parent themes would load the stylesheet like _s does.

-9 comments on “Improved way of loading parent styles in child themes
+10 responses to “Improved way of loading parent styles in child themes”

 What is the reason to add the current parent theme version to the stylesheet url in the variation?
 Thanks for putting this together I’ve been searching everywhere for a way to replace @import